emanuelsantos2/Spotify-Control/README.md

 # Spotify-Control

-Program in C# .NET to control spotify while in other app, intended for gamers Kappa
+Program in C# .NET to control spotify while in other app, intended for gamers.